caunhach/BattleShip/README.md

   1. inputs must be only size of 2 characters
   2. the coordinate must be located within the boundary.
   3. After the end of the game only the start/exit command is allowed.
-  So, When we receive the invalid arguments, the prompt will wait until it receives right format!
+  So, When we receive the invalid arguments, the prompt will wait until it receives the right format!
-- the program will let you put the coordinate with limited try (2 * size times). the player will win if they can destroy all ships with less that amount of times.
+- the program will let you put the coordinate with a limited try (2 * size times). the player will win if they can destroy all ships with less than the amount of tries.

 ## Preparation / Plan
 We have 3 classes
-  1. GameLauncher class: launches the game, print instruction, and lets the program exit when exit status is false (player types "exit").
+  GameLauncher class: launches the game, prints game instructions, and lets the program exit when exit status is false (player types "exit").
+  Game class: holds every resource we use in the game (ex. ship, coordinates) StartGame class: conduct the game and handle errors that would happen!